 This is really your choice, when having diabetic neuropathy and loss of sensation in your feet, white-soled socks can really help.
 If you have wounds, blood or infectious liquid stains will be visible and alert you so you can take immediate action.
 That should not be an excuse to stop inspecting your feet daily though.
 Remember that a good daily diabetes foot care routine takes no more than 5 minutes a day and keeps you away from a lot of troubles.

 Keeping your feet warm helps increase blood circulation.
 Diabetic socks are usually made of materials that should help you keep your feet warm.
 But be careful not to choose any material: having your feet too warm and sweating all the time can do more harm than good.
-If you often have cold feet or if you live in cold weather, consider getting warm thermal diabetic socks for men / for women.
+If you often have cold feet or if you live in cold weather, consider getting warm thermal diabetic socks.